 Reviewing a project

-Progress – planned works versus actual works
+Progress – plan works versus actual works

 Cost value reconciliation